Kitware/itk-vtk-viewer/doc/content/docs/cli.md

 ### Drag and drop viewer

-Instead of specifying files via the command line, drag and drop or click on the viewer page to select a file after starting without positional arguments:
+Instead of specifying files via the command line, drag and drop, click on the viewer page, or press the *Enter* key to select a file after starting without positional arguments:

 ```sh
 $ itk-vtk-viewer